Emission standard: State-level standards

 Under federal law, the state of California is allowed to promulgate more stringent vehicle emissions standards (subject to EPA approval), and other states may choose to follow either the national or California standards.
 California had produced air quality standards prior to EPA, with severe air quality problems in the Los Angeles metropolitan area.
-LA is the country's second-largest city, and relies much more heavily on automobiles and has less favorable meteorological conditions than the largest and third-largest cities (New York and Chicago).
+LA is the country's second-largest city, by population, and relies much more heavily on automobiles and has less favorable meteorological conditions than the largest and third-largest cities (New York and Chicago).

 Some states have areas within the state that require emissions testing while other cities within the state do not require emission testing.
 Arizona emissions testing locations are located primarily in the two largest metropolitan areas (Phoenix and Tucson).
 People outside of these areas are not required to submit their vehicle for testing as these areas are the only ones that have failed the air quality tests by the state.

 California's emissions standards are set by the California Air Resources Board (CARB).
 By mid-2009, 16 other states had adopted CARB rules; given the size of the California market plus these other states, many manufacturers choose to build to the CARB standard when selling in all 50 states.
 CARB's policies have also influenced EU emissions standards.

 California is attempting to regulate greenhouse gas emissions from automobiles, but faces a court challenge from the federal government.
 The states are also attempting to compel the federal EPA to regulate greenhouse gas emissions, which as of 2007 it has declined to do.
 On 19 May 2009, news reports indicate that the Federal EPA will largely adopt California's standards on greenhouse gas emissions.

 California and several other western states have passed bills requiring performance-based regulation of greenhouse gases from electricity generation.

 In an effort to decrease emissions from heavy-duty diesel engines faster, CARB's Carl Moyer Program funds upgrades that are in advance of regulations.

 The California ARB standard for light vehicle emissions is a regulation of equipment first, with verification of emissions second.
 The property owner of the vehicle is not permitted to modify, improve, or innovate solutions in order to pass a true emissions-only standard set for their vehicle driven on public highways.
 Therefore, California's attempt at regulation of emissions is a regulation of equipment, not of air quality.
 Vehicle owners are excluded from modifying their property in any way that has not been extensively researched and approved by CARB and still operate them on public highways.